 The Arlene Treanor Internship: Provides funding to support an internship for a student with interests in use of native plants in landscaping.
 The internship is to be at a plant nursery, landscaping business or agency that fosters the use of native plants in landscaping.
 Applicants must be undergraduates with sophomore standing or higher as of the Fall prior to application.
 Before submitting this application, you must have arranged for an internship with a faculty sponsor, your academic advisor, and an agent of the business or agency where you will work.
 This award will compensate the student for travel and materials associated with the internship as well as providing a $1,000 stipend.
-Application is Due March 1, 2013.
+Application is due March 1, 2014.
 To apply:

 1.You should consult with a faculty member in the Biology Department who will help you contact an appropriate agency or business.
 You must then contact that agency or business and arrange when you would do the internship and what sort of activities in which you would be involved.
 You must be working in the use of native plants in landscaping.

 2.You must arrange with a faculty member to be your sponsor and to register for the appropriate internship credits.

-John Salski Memorial Award - Named in the honor of the late John Salski, a biology alumnus, whose financial gift made this award possible.
+John Salski Memorial Award: Named in honor of the late John Salski, a biology alumnus, whose financial gift made this award possible.
 Applicants must have a minimum overall GPA of 3.0, be an undergraduate majoring in Biology or NRM, and have completed 15 credit hours of Biology or NRM coursework at Grand Valley.
 The award is given only for Biology or NRM summer activity or research.
 Apply for this scholarship through myScholarships.
 Applications are due March 1, 2014.
 Click to download an application.

 Howard and Rose Stein Scholarship: Named in honor of the late Howard J. Stein, Professor Emeritus of Biology and his wife, Rose.
 Applicants must be a major that is also earning a secondary teaching certificate OR a major who intends to pursue a research career with a laboratory focus after graduation.
 Additionally the student must satisfy the following requirements: